andsontan/xpiks/CONTRIBUTING.md

 - try to move as much includes from the header to implementation as possible
 - methods should be separated by 1 empty line as well as all files should have 1 last empty line
 - always put space around assignments, after comma, before curly bracket etc.
+- in the cpp file first include should be appropriate header, then system Qt headers, then system standard C++ headers and only then local headers followed by third-party libs headers
+- you can use Uncrustify withe the config in `src/xpiks-qt/` directory for code formatting to ensure you comply with project rules

+Xpiks architecture:

-Take a look at the [Xpiks Wiki pages](https://github.com/Ribtoks/xpiks/wiki).
-They contain a lot of topics of how to develop this or that feature.
+- take a look at the [Xpiks Wiki pages](https://github.com/Ribtoks/xpiks/wiki).
+They contain a lot of topics of how to develop this or that feature as well as architecture overview.

 How to contribute:
 - [Fork](http://help.github.com/forking/) Xpiks repository on GitHub